2do2go/code-style/js.md

 ### Always use semicolons

-Relying on implicit insertion can cause subtle (Automatic Semicolon Insertion - ASI), hard to debug problems.
+Relying on implicit semicolon insertion (Automatic Semicolon Insertion - ASI) can cause subtle, hard to debug problems.
 Don't do it.
 You're better than that.

 There are a couple places where missing semicolons are particularly dangerous: